Merchant Cash Advance: Revenue Based Financing

 Benefits of a Merchant Cash Advance

 • No collateral needed.
-Merchant cash advances don’t require collateral since remittance is automatically conducted through future card sales.
+Merchant cash advances don’t require collateral since remittance is automatically conducted through future sales.
 This can be advantageous if you don’t have collateral to offer.

 Disadvantages of a Merchant Cash Advance